Unicorn Bio's logo

 Protocol development

-Our team will onboard your cells, reagents and protocol to a Unicorn system and develop an optimized protocol or bioprocess for you at our R&D center.
+Our team will onboard your cells, reagents and protocol to a Unicorn system and develop an optimised protocol or bioprocess for you at our R&D centre.

 Contact Us